FlyingShohsho/DeepLearningProject/README.md

 ## Model

-We employed a transformer model to extract features from the input data.
+We used a transformer model to extract features from the input data.
 The model was trained using PyTorch, and the following key components were used:

 - **Model Architecture**: bert-base-uncased architecture for feature extraction from Wikipedia-API; 3-layer Neural Network with Dropout and ReLU activation.
 - **Training**: The model was trained on the preprocessed dataset, with key hyperparameters being learning rate, dropout rate and layer widths.